-Mariana is an EU-funded R&D project consortium with participants from software industry (Ceetron, Norway), medtech industry (Deam, The Netherlands; Smart Electronics, Ireland), and universities / research organizations (SINTEF, Norway; University College Cork, Ireland; Delft University of Tehcnology, The Netherlands).
-The project aims to create the most advanced image-guided flexible catheter platform on the market with immediate application to diagnosis and treatment of intraluminal disease such as lung cancer.
-The project combines high-precision electromagnetic tip tracking with novel instrument control and navigation.
-Total budget is Euro 2.1m, split over 36 months.
+Mariana was an EU-funded R&D project consortium with participants from the software industry (Ceetron, Norway), the MedTech industry (Deam, The Netherlands; Smart Electronics, Ireland), and universities & research organizations (SINTEF, Norway; University College Cork, Ireland; Delft University of Tehcnology, The Netherlands).
+The project aimed to create the most advanced image-guided flexible catheter platform on the market with immediate application to diagnosis and treatment of intraluminal disease such as lung cancer.
+The project combined high-precision electromagnetic tip tracking with novel instrument control and navigation.
+Total budget was Euro 2.1m, split over 36 months.

 The Mariana application was submitted to the Eurostars program in June 2017.
 It was ranked as #1 project proposal of 363 eligible Eurostars applications.
-Ceetron is lead partner on the project.
+Ceetron took the role of lead partner on the project.

 Business benefits of Ceetron participation for Mariana project